Where will this take me?

 Employers include IBM, GE Renewable Energy, PwC, and universities.

 If you wish to continue your studies at graduate level, this major is a great foundation for the Master of Science (Physics) and the Master of Science (Mathematics and Statistics).
-The Master of Science (Mathematical Physics) offers a specialisation in Applied Mathematics and Mathematical Physics.
+The Master of Science (Mathematics and Statistics) offers a specialisation in Applied Mathematics and Mathematical Physics.

 Depending on the subjects you take in your Bachelor of Science, a range of other graduate degrees may be possible – in fields as diverse as science and technology, health sciences, teaching, law, business, humanities and more.
 Related degrees include: